 ENFPs are intelligent, creative, versatile, good with people, and can have a knack for entrepreneurship and leadership.
-The ENFP wants to find a career they are passionate about.
+The ENFP wants to find a career he or she is passionate about.
 Settling for a mediocre career choice seems unacceptable to this personality type.
 As for INFP career-seekers, money is rarely a strong motivator for ENFPs, who generally care little about material comforts or possessions.
 They’d rather be doing what they love and living in a shack than get rich performing unsatisfying work.

 ENFP Holland Career / Code Interests

 To orient our discussion of ENFP career interests, we will now draw on six interest themes described by John Holland and the Strong Interest Inventory.
 The Holland career interest themes include the Realistic (R), Investigative (I), Artistic (A), Social (S), Enterprising (E), and Conventional (C) domains, which are collectively referred to as the “RIASEC” model.
 After identifying one’s preferred interest domains, these letters can be combined in a way similar to the personality types to form a multi-letter “Holland Code” (e.g., IAS, RAI).
 This can help individuals identify their best career choice.

 Individuals with Realistic interests enjoy physical, hands-on work, often involving machines.
 They may take up careers such as computer science, engineering, architecture, and construction.
 Realistics tend to enjoy working with “things” more than people.
 It is therefore unsurprising that this interest domain is correlated with a preference for Thinking over Feeling.
 Research suggests that S, T, and P types are somewhat more drawn to Realistic work than are N, F, and J types.